CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 You can put Event Data to different uses.
 You might want to know:

- - How often do people tweet DOIs compared to landing page URLs?
+ - How often do people Tweet DOIs compared to landing page URLs?
  - I'm only interested in data where I can be 100% sure that only the DOI is used.
  - I want to know about these articles.
 I don't care what URL was used to refer to them.